Wendy Williams Says It’s Been A ‘Long Week’ Amid Marriage & Relapse Rumors

 As previously reported by The Inquisitr, one of Williams’ friends, Paul Porter, recently opened up about her unhealthy relationship with husband Kevin Hunter.

-Porter told Page Six that Williams needs to ditch her husband, whom she shares one son with, Kevin Jr. Paul claims that Kevin is extremely controlling over his wife, and that although Wendy considered divorcing him last year after she learned he’d allegedly gotten his mistress pregnant, the pair went to counseling and worked things out.
+Porter told Page Six that Williams needs to ditch her husband, whom she shares one son, Kevin Jr, and further accused Kevin of being extremely controlling over his wife.
+Although Wendy considered divorcing him last year after she learned he’d allegedly gotten his mistress pregnant, the pair went to counseling and worked things out.

 Paul also claims that Wendy can’t seem to “break away” from Kevin for some reason.
 Another source told ET much of the same, claiming that Williams struggles to make any business decisions without her husband.